 Japan is a vital partner in UN Women’s mission to achieve gender equality and the empowerment of women.
 UN Women and Japan work together in the areas of humanitarian action, women, peace and security, and preventing violent extremism in Africa, Asia-Pacific and the Arab States.
 Japan is also a Champion of UN Women’s LEAP (Leadership, Access, Empowerment and Protection in Crisis Response) Flagship Programme as part of its support to humanitarian action.
-In 2017, Japan contributed to UN Women’s work with over USD 22 million, including close to USD 5.5 million in core resources.
+In 2018, Japan contributed to UN Women’s work with over USD 24 million, including close to USD 5.5 million in regular resources.
 In an interview with UN Women, Japan’s Minister of Foreign Affairs, Taro Kono, highlights why realizing gender equality is an important goal for Japan.

 Why is gender equality important to your Government?

 While Japan’s working-age population has been decreasing due to its aging population and low birth rate, many women in Japan want to work if working conditions suit their lifestyle.
 Japan has been promoting the active participation of women in the workforce, which is expected to invigorate our society and stimulate economic growth.

 How do you view UN Women’s global role for gender equality?

 It is essential to empower women to take a leadership role in overcoming these challenges.
 Thus, Japan supports UN Women and its “Women’s Leadership, Empowerment, Access & Protection in Crisis Response” programme, also known as LEAP, under UN Women’s Flagship Programming Initiatives.

 Japan has contributed 16 million US dollars to promote LEAP for the last two years.
 To expand these efforts, we decided to contribute USD 8.7 million to promote women’s resilience including the LEAP programme in 2018.